Piggate: Anecdote

 It was alleged in Call Me Dave – an unauthorised biography of the former British prime minister David Cameron by Michael Ashcroft and Isabel Oakeshott – that, as a student at Oxford University, former British prime minister David Cameron inserted "a private part of his anatomy" into the mouth of a dead pig, as part of an initiation ceremony for the Piers Gaveston Society.
 Ashcroft and Oakeshott recount that a Member of Parliament and contemporary of Cameron's at the University of Oxford told them the anecdote at a business dinner in June 2014.
 They initially assumed the statement to be a joke, but the MP repeated the anecdote some weeks later, and for a third time with more detail some months after that.
 The MP said he saw photographic evidence of the event, describing the dimensions of the alleged photograph and naming an individual who he claimed now possessed the image.

 Ashcroft and Oakeshott failed to receive a response from the purported owner of a photograph of the alleged incident, and since the extract's publication no corroborating evidence has as yet been produced to support the anecdote.
 In their book, Ashcroft and Oakeshott commented that "Perhaps it is a case of mistaken identity.
 Yet it is an elaborate story for an otherwise credible figure to invent."
 Speaking to Channel 4 News in September 2015, Oakeshott said: "We couldn't get to the bottom of that source's allegations ...
 So we merely reported the account that the source gave us ...
 We don't say whether we believe it to be true".
 Speaking at the Cheltenham Literature Festival in October 2015, Oakeshott said that the source of the allegation "could have been slightly deranged" and said that "there is no need for burden of proof on a colourful anecdote where we’re quite upfront about our own reservations about whether to take it seriously".

 The anecdote first came to public attention when extracts from the book were published in the Daily Mail on 20 September 2015, prior to its publication.
+A YouGov poll shortly after the story originally broke showed that 66% believed the allegations, compared to 24% who did not.